prannoy10/Project-10-AWS_CI_CD_Pipeline/README.md

-# AWS Continuous Integration Demo
+# AWS Continuous Integration & Continous Deployment Demo

+## Continous Integration

 ## Set Up GitHub Repository

-We will create CI pipeline.
+First We will create CI pipeline.
 We will use Codepipeline, Codebuild and instead of Codecommit we will use preferred Github which requires additional configuration.

 The first step in our CI journey is to set up a GitHub repository to store our Python application's source code.
 If you already have a repository, feel free to skip this step.
 Otherwise, let's create a new repository on GitHub by following these steps: